-You may find the following links to other criminal justice organisations, services and sites useful:
+You may find the following links to organisations involved in criminal justice useful:

 A specialist organisation working with people with criminal convictions or at risk of committing offences, to reduce re-offending, promote desistance, tackle deprivation and make communities safer.

 An organisation developing, supporting and understanding youth justice practice, policy and research in Scotland; supporting those who work with children and young people who offend or who are at risk of offending.

 Support for mothers and fathers at risk of imprisonment, pre and post release from prison, and their families in the community.

 The national agency responsible for promoting world-leading standards of community justice across Scotland.

 A collaboration of voluntary sector organisations working in criminal justice in Scotland.

 An independent national charity in Scotland, offering support and information to families affected by imprisonment.